tdongsi/tdongsi.github.io/source/_posts/2015-11-23-programming-hive-hive-cli.markdown

 {% img center /images/hive/cat.gif Cover %}

-Chapter 2 of the book covers how to get started with Hive and some basics of Hive and its command-line interface (CLI).
+Chapter 2 of the book covers how to get started with Hive and some basics of Hive, including its command-line interface (CLI).

 ### Starting Hive with Cloundera Quickstart VM

 On Cloudera Quickstart VM, the cores of its Hive distribution, including files such as `hive-exec*.jar` and `hive-metastore*.jar`, can be found in `/usr/lib/hive/lib`.
 The Hive executables can be found in `/usr/lib/hive/bin`.
+Running `hive` without any parameter will start Hive's CLI.

 ```
 [cloudera@quickstart temp]$ hive